 For many years the music business had it going on.
 It adapted and even encouraged new technology.
-When my brother installed his 8-track player in his Mustang hatchback and then plugged in his Aerosmith tape, he was one cool dude.
+My brother installed an 8-track player in his Mustang hatchback.
+When he plugged in his Aerosmith tape, he was one cool dude.

 Later, when technology changed again, my brother was one of the first to get a cassette player that automatically played the flip side.
 (Before that you’d have to physically eject the tape, flip it over and then insert it back into the player.)

 It’s when the music industry entered the digital era that things went wrong.
 They didn’t adapt to technology and it ate them up.
 They’ve been fighting an uphill battle ever since.